Sea of Iron:

 Because of the force mix and the very tight geography, the scenario set is different than those we’ve done before.
 The Baltic Sea is very small, which puts all of it within range of most aircraft (and puts most aircraft within range of each other).
 And there are a lot of airplanes: large air forces from Germany, the Soviet Union and Sweden, and little ones from Finland and the Baltic States.
 The fleets reflect that reality, with coast defense ships and light craft playing a bigger role than in other games in the series.
 When those fleets steam out to do battle, they’ve got a good chance of meeting something (if only a minefield).

 I went with a heavier mix of battle scenarios as opposed to operational ones than is usual in a Second World War at Sea game.
-This is something I started doing with The Habsburg Fleet, swayed by the arguments of Nick Rider and by the needs of the story I was trying to tell in that book.
-I came to like them more as a storytelling device, and I think they do particularly well in that regard in the Baltic, where contact is so much more likely given the narrow sea and the presence of many aircraft (even if the pilots are often reluctant to take on naval missions).
+This is something I started doing following the arguments of Nick Rider.
+I came to like them more and more as a storytelling device, and I think they do particularly well in that regard in the Baltic, where contact is so much more likely given the narrow sea and the presence of many aircraft (even if the pilots are often reluctant to take on naval missions).

 Sea of Iron has a great number of pieces for such a small map.
 There are three major fleets present, from Sweden, Germany and the Soviet Union.
 There are small ones from Poland and Finland, and tiny ones from the three Baltic States.